-WHEREAS, pursuant to the California Environmental Quality Act (CEQA) and Implementing Guidelines, an Initial Study and Draft Mitigated Negative Declaration (IS/MND), dated December 2022, was prepared by David J. Powers & Associates, Inc. and, based on the type and intensity of land uses and programs identified with the 2023-2031 Housing Element update and the information contained therein, the Initial Study and Draft Mitigated Negative Declaration conclude that the Project, with the proposed mitigation measures, would not have a significant adverse effect on the environment; and
+WHEREAS, pursuant to the California Environmental Quality Act (CEQA) and Implementing Guidelines, an Initial Study and Draft Mitigated Negative Declaration (IS/MND), dated December 2022, was been prepared by David J. Powers & Associates, Inc. and, based on the type and intensity of land uses and programs identified with the 2023-2031 Housing Element update and the information contained therein, the Initial Study and Draft Mitigated Negative Declaration conclude that the Project, with the proposed mitigation measures, would not have a significant adverse effect on the environment; and

-WHEREAS, the IS/MND identified that: the 2023-2031 Housing Element update will have no impacts, or less than significant impacts, on Aesthetics, Agriculture and Forestry Resources, Energy, Geology and Soils, Hydrology and Water Quality, Land Use and Planning, Mineral Resources, Population and Housing, Public Services, Recreation, Utilities and Service Systems, and Wildfire; the Project's impacts on Air Quality, Biological Resources, Cultural Resources, Greenhouse Gas Emissions, Hazards and Hazardous Materials, Noise, Transportation, and Tribal Cultural Resources are potentially significant but that all such impacts can be reduced to levels of insignificance by implementation of the mitigation measures identified in the MND; and the Notice of Intent to public agencies and through the State Clearing House (SCH # 2021030357) and requesting parties, and provided copies of the Initial Study/Mitigated Negative Declaration to the public for review and comment for a thirty (30) day period beginning December 9, 2022 and ending January 9, 2023; and
+WHEREAS, the IS/MND identified that: the 2023-2031 Housing Element update will have no or less than significant impacts on Aesthetics, Agriculture and Forestry Resources, Energy, Geology and Soils, Hydrology and Water Quality, Land Use and Planning, Mineral Resources, Population and Housing, Public Services, Recreation, Utilities and Service Systems, and Wildfire; the Project's impacts on Air Quality, Biological Resources, Cultural Resources, Greenhouse Gas Emissions, Hazards and Hazardous Materials, Noise, Transportation, and Tribal Cultural Resources are potentially significant but that all such impacts can be reduced to levels of insignificance by implementation of the mitigation measures identified in the MND; and